deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 * This script triggers for any window with `Reminder(s)` in it's title, so if you saved a file with the name `I like Reminder(s).txt` and opened it in Notepad, this would trigger because that text will appear in the window's title.

+* The alerts in this app only fire when th Outlook Reminders window has been triggered but Outlook.
+Unfortunately, Outlook doesn't provide the ability to get reminded one or two minutes before the event; it only offers "5 minutes before start" and "0 minutes before start".
+This means that you may still be a minute or two late for the event simply because Outlook reminded you of it too late, especially if you need to walk to another room to get to the event.
+The [Outlook Better Reminders addin][OutlookBetterRemindersOutlookAddinGitHubUrl] will show a reminder 1 minute before the actual event time, allowing you to show up right on time for your events, so you may want to check it out as well.

 ## Credit